awakenedhelina-coder/requirement-analysis/README.md

       Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.
 # Use Case Diagrams
   They are visual representation of interactions between users and the system.
   Use case diagrams show how different users (actors) interact with the system to achieve specific goals (use cases).

+# Acceptance Criteria
+  Objective: Establishing clear criteria for feature completion.
+  What is Acceptance Criteria?
+    Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.
+  Benefits of Acceptance Criteria:
+    * Ensure all parties have a clear understanding of feature requirements.
+    * Provide a basis for testing and validation.
+    * Help in maintaining quality and meeting user expectations.
+    Example of acceptance criteria for the checkout feature includes ability to handles thousands of checkouts at the same time, identifies and shows the chosen sites, integrated payment     methods.